pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-helpers.md

 - [ ] Run tests and verify all pass
 - [ ] **EXPLAIN** if side effects are intentional and necessary
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Function modifies input parameters
+- Global state mutations present
+- Hidden side effects not documented
+- Function not pure when it could be
+- Tests failing due to side effect changes

 ### Phase 6: Documentation (Docstrings)